Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/database_client_server.rst

 - Uses SQLite for persistent storage.
 - Creates the database file within the node's file system.
 - Manages client connections in a dictionary by session ID.
-- Processes SQL queries via the SQLite cursor and connection.
 - Returns results and status codes in a standard dictionary format.
 - Extends Service class for integration with ``SoftwareManager``.